 - Public Accounting Firm – There are two types of public accounting firms and they are attest and non-attest (tax or consulting).
-Either type of public accounting firms requires a business license in the state.
+Either type of public accounting firms require a business license in the state.

 Managed by: Accountancy Board of Ohio

 - Gaming-Related Vendor – According to Ohio law (ORC 3772.01 (L) & OAC 3772-6), if your business is that of a “Gaming-Related Vendor” then you will need to apply for an Ohio company license.
-The license can only be applied after suitability investigations carried out by the Division of Licensing and Investigations is approved.
+The license can only be applied for after suitability investigations carried out by the Division of Licensing and Investigations is approved.

 Managed by: Ohio Casino Control Commission